-It is an international system established by Vienna Agreement (1973), for classification of the figurative elements of marks.
+It is an international system established by the Vienna Agreement (1973), for classification of the figurative elements of marks.
 For scrutinizing the application filed the trademark registrar will apply the Vienna Classification to the trademark based on the figurative elements of marks.
 In this step the status of the application will reflect as “sent for Vienna Codification”.

 Step 4: Trademark Examination

-After the completion of Vienna codification the trademark application filed will be processed to a trademark officer.
+After the completion of Vienna codification, the trademark application filed will be processed to a trademark officer.
 The Trademark officer will examine the application fled to check the correctness of the application filed and issue the examination report.
 In this step the status of the application will reflect the status as “pending for examination”.
-The trademark is empowered to either accept the application and forward it for publication in journal or reject it by giving appropriate reasons.
+The trademark is empowered to either accept the application and forward it for publication in a journal or reject it by giving appropriate reasons.

 In case the trademark application is objected by the trademark officer then the applicant is required to file reply for addressing the objection.
 If the examiner is satisfied by reply filed he may grant the approval for trademark.
-On the contrary the applicant is empowered to appeal against the decision of the Trademark Officer before the Intellectual Property Appellate Board.
+On the contrary, the applicant is empowered to appeal against the decision of the Trademark Officer before the Intellectual Property Appellate Board.